 Junior Research Assistant, CUES

 Fizala Tayebulla’s curiosity in urban ecology stems from her captivation with ecology and its intricate processes.
 She has worked in the urban ecological landscape as part of her dissertation in Masters in Environment and Development.
-She is an avid birder and is the in-house CUES photographer and designer.
-She is also part of the official Editorial Team of blog and she continues to the office website moderator and social media manager for CUES.
+She is an avid birder and is the in-house photographer and designer.
+She is part of the official Editorial Team of blog and she continues to the office website moderator and social media manager for CUES.
 She has previously been associated with a nature conservation organization, working mostly in the fringes of Protected Areas and rivers in Assam.